clecherbauer/docker-alias/README.md

 `com.docker-alias.user=www-data` - [Optional] the user wich should be used to execute the service

 `com.docker-alias.keepRoot=true` - [Optional] the command is executed in the services defined workdirectory

+`com.docker-alias.detach=true` - [Optional] start the service detached

+`com.docker-alias.silent=true` - [Optional] silents the services stdout and stderr

+`com.docker-alias.preExecutionCommand` - [Optional] the command is executed on the host before the service starts

 Now cd into the path with the docker-alias.yml and type docker-alias